privacysandbox/project-flight/README.md

 -   Android Studio Giraffe | 2022.3.1 RC 1 or higher
 -   Gradle 8.1 or higher
--   An emulator or physical Pixel device running a [Tiramisu Privacy Sandbox (API level 33) extension 5][1] system image with Play Store enabled.
+-   An emulator or physical Pixel device running an [API 34-ext12][1] or higher system image with Play Store enabled.

 ### Checkout the codebase